griffithlab/pVACtools/docs/pvacseq/input_file_prep/proximal_vcf.rst

 In order to use the ``--phased-proximal-variants-vcf`` option you will also need to bgzip and index the VCF you plan on using as the main input VCF to pVACseq.
-This step would be done after all the required and optional preprocessing steps (e.g. VEP annotation, adding readcount and expression data).
+This is usually the same somatic.vcf used as input for creating the phased proximal VCF after all the required and desired optional preprocessing steps (e.g. VEP annotation, adding readcount and expression data) have been done on that VCF.
+Bgzipping and indexing the fully pre-processed somatic VCF is the last step.

 .. code-block:: none